dgaydukov/cert-aws/sa/files/sa.md

 There are 2 ways you can grant access to lambda:
 * iam permission - add to user/service iam role with permissions to access lambda
 * resource policy - add resource policy directly to lambda with `Principal` - you can easily grant cross-account access (in CF you can use `AWS::Lambda::Permission` which generate lambda resource policy)
-That's why inside `sa/cloudformation/agw-http-auth.yml` you have 2 lambdas and for `InfoLambda` you add resource policy with `AWS::Lambda::Permission`, but for `AuthLambda` you create role for api gateway.
+That's why inside `sa/cloudformation/agw-http-auth.yml` you have 2 policies and for `InfoLambda` you add resource policy with `AWS::Lambda::Permission`, but for `AuthLambda` you create role for api gateway.
 So in first case, api gateway access lambda using resource policy, but in another it assume role, and access lambda with this role.
 Don't confuse:
 * lambda accessing resources inside vpc - just put lambda inside vpc, and it will get access to vpc resources.
 If your lambda need internet access, create NAT gateway.